top of page

 The person elected to this bench will be expected to:

-• make rulings on thousands of cases
+• make rulings on thousands of cases and handle jury trials

-• understand justice court procedures
+• understand justice court procedures, rules of evidence, and laws

 • show commitment to neutrality and due process